TasneemY23/Bank-Network-Project/README.md

 ### HTTP

 A web server was configured and its website content was customized.
-A DNS record was also added so users could access the site by name ***www.BankWeb.com***.
+A DNS record was also added so users could access the site by name.

 ### Email